TAJIKISTAN: Id al-Adha restrictions, haj returnee celebrations banned

 President Rahmon signed into law new amendments to Administrative Code Article 481 on 28 August.
 They came into force on official publication in "Jumhuriyyet" the following day.
 The proposed amendments had first been announced on President Rahmon's official website on 11 August.

-Fines under Part 1 are now 100 Monthly Financial Units on individuals, 500 Monthly Financial Units on officials and 700 Monthly Financial Units on organisations.
+Fines under Part 1 are now 100 Financial Units on individuals, 500 Financial Units on officials and 700 Financial Units on organisations.

-A new Part 3 punishes repeat "offenders" with a fine of 600 Monthly Financial Units on individuals, 800 Monthly Financial Units on officials and 1,000 Monthly Financial Units on organisations.
+A new Part 3 punishes repeat "offenders" with a fine of 600 Financial Units on individuals, 800 Financial Units on officials and 1,000 Financial Units on organisations.

 "According to the draft amendments, state officials or their children found in violation of the Traditions Law will be dismissed from their positions," the presidential website declared on 11 August.
 However, this does not appear to have been implemented in the Administrative Code amendments.